spoorthy-marasandra-k/moneytree-integration-docs/README.md

 Hey there! 👋 This repo contains all the docs I put together for a **Moneytree API integration** project I worked on.
 It's basically a financial data aggregation system that syncs credit card data and transactions into an expense management platform.
 Pretty cool stuff!

-> **Note**: I've documented the architecture and design here, but no actual company code.
-This is all safe to share publicly.

 ## 📚 What's Inside

 ### 🚀 Start Here